 Last month, when news broke that Unilever would begin the search for Paul Polman’s successor, it sent shockwaves through the business world.
 As the poster child for Purpose in business, what would this mean for the future of businesses that aim to grow while prioritizing sustainability?

 France has once again topped the Food Sustainability Index (FSI), an annual ranking of major countries on their commitment to food sustainability created by The Economist Intelligence Unit in partnership with the Barilla Center for Food & Nutrition.

 Volvo Ocean Race (VOR) is considered one of the longest and toughest professional sporting events in the world; sailing’s toughest team challenge and one of the sport’s Big Three events, alongside the Olympics and the America’s Cup.

+Dr. Eban Goodstein is a contradiction of sorts.
 Trained in “the dismal science” — economics — Goodstein is an inveterate optimist about the prospects for business to lead the way to a sustainable future, and sooner rather than later.
 He is turning that optimism into reality as director and founder of the Bard MBA in Sustainability program in New York City.
 That Goodstein is at the forefront of the sustainable MBA world is not surprising when one considers his career path.

+In a country infamous for being the second-biggest contributor of plastic waste to the oceans, a city in West Java has achieved a close to 100 percent segregation rate.
+This is how Depok transformed its waste system.
 Waste is rapidly becoming one of the most pressing issues of all time.
 More than a decade after Bandung’s Leuwigajah dumpsite disaster in West Java, in which 143 people died buried under a waste avalanche, there is still no strict law enforcement to divert waste from filling up landfills.